Sreekutty-T/Profanity_Degree/README.md

 **D. Output Description**

-A CSV file with 4 columns: "lines", "Bad_Word_Count", "Total_Word_Count", and "Degree_of_Profanity" - Check "output.csv".
+A CSV file with 5 columns: "lines", "Bad_Words", "Bad_Word_Count", "Total_Word_Count", and "Degree_of_Profanity" - Check "output.csv".

 **E. TO DO**